jai-dewani/memeify/README.md

 The main idea is to provide a seemless interface for creating memes on web, while I have personally enjoyed creating memes on apps in phones but sometimes you just need a web-app on a big screen.
 This is the solution to that problem.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 What to contribute?
 Check the issues section and let me know if you are intresting in contributing in something or reach out to me on [Twitter](https://twitter.com/jai_dewani)

 Visit the hosted version [here](https://jai-dewani.github.io/Meme-App/)